tendrl-inc-labs/micropython-client/examples/tendrl_dht/README.md

 2. Set up cloud integration with Tendrl
 3. Combine patterns for custom applications

-## 🤝 Revolutionary Breakthrough
+## 🤝 Database Capabilities for MicroPython

-These examples demonstrate **machine learning patterns that were IMPOSSIBLE before MicroTetherDB + Tendrl**.
-Each pattern showcases breakthrough capabilities:
+These examples demonstrate **structured data analysis patterns** that were **impractical before** due to storage and query limitations on microcontrollers:

 ### 📱 **Target: Constrained Microcontrollers (NOT Full OS Devices)**